 Regardless of your installation option, you need the following to use Anthos:

 A Google Cloud project.
 You might have access to a project if your company already uses Google Cloud.
 A project is required to use Google Cloud APIs and enable billing.

-Set up Anthos on Google Cloud
+Set up your Anthos environment

 Set up Anthos on Google Cloud: Anthos on Google Cloud is the simplest setup option and offers easy setup via the Anthos UI.

 Set up Distributed Cloud Virtual (on-premises): Anthos provides two on-premises installation options: on VMware or on bare metal.

 Set up Anthos on other public clouds: Anthos can manage clusters on other public clouds, letting you use consistent cluster management and Anthos features in a multi-cloud or hybrid deployment.
 Currently installation on AWS and Azure is supported, with the option to add attached clusters on AWS and Azure.

 Add third-party Kubernetes clusters

 While Anthos clusters with GKE form the foundation of the Anthos platform, you can also add non-managed Kubernetes clusters to Anthos.
 With attached clusters, you can take advantage of many Anthos features on your existing systems even without a full migration to Anthos clusters.
 Attaching clusters to your fleet lets you view them in the Google Cloud console along with your Anthos clusters, and enable a subset of Anthos features on them.

 If you are an Anthos platform pay-as-you-go customer, you can choose to disable Anthos and immediately stop your Anthos billing.
 This removes your entitlement to use Anthos features and components.